stjude/XenoCP/README.md

 ### Download MGSCv37 reference files

-Reference files are provided for version MGSCv37 of mouse and are available from: http://ftp.stjude.org/pub/software/xenocp/reference/MGSCv37
+Reference files are provided for version MGSCv37 of mouse and are available from http://ftp.stjude.org/pub/software/xenocp/reference/MGSCv37

 ### Run